Post-implementation review of Country Health SA’s Aboriginal Community & Consumer Engagement Strategy

 Draft findings feedback and validation session

 On Friday 05 October 2018, we held a community validation event to share draft findings of our review with stakeholders and provide an opportunity for feedback and discussion.
-This was an important part of the We are grateful to all those who were able to attend and are pleased to make the materials available to everyone who could not join us on the day.
+We are grateful to all those who were able to attend and are pleased to make the materials available to everyone who could not join us on the day.

 Klynton Wanganeen’s video segment